INTERFAITH AT UIL

 Bishop Cathy Chalmers

-Very Rev. Catherine (Cathy) Chalmers is ordained as an Archpriest and Bishop-Elect in the Ascension Alliance, a liberal and esoteric Independent (non-Roman) Catholic church with apostolic lineage through the Dutch Old Catholic and Liberal Catholic Churches, and deeply informed by New Thought and Theosophical principles.
+Very Rev. Catherine (Cathy) Chalmers is ordained as an Archpriest and Bishop in the Ascension Alliance, a liberal and esoteric Independent (non-Roman) Catholic church with apostolic lineage through the Dutch Old Catholic and Liberal Catholic Churches, and deeply informed by New Thought and Theosophical principles.
 Mother Cathy works in full-time ministry as a Board Certified Chaplain at Providence Hospice of Seattle, and has worked in both hospice and hospital settings.
 Her work in interfaith and multi-faith contexts underpins a commitment to opening the heart of Catholic spirituality to all who desire to experience it.
 In her sacramental ministry, Mother Cathy focuses on issues of social justice, diversity, and psychospiritual integration in the context of contemplation and experiential knowing.

 Father Dan Duval, OSF